 I have come up with a list of the main writing tools that I use online.
 Note that all of these are free but an * will be placed beside those that require an upgrade for better features.
 (Personally, I think the free versions work.
 But whatever is best for you.)

 Storm board is a great place to collaborate with your friends.
 (Provided they have an account on said website) It allows you to work with tons of tools built into the software.
-One of the best things about it is that it has two upgrades.
+This website is capable of mind-mapping of great quality.
+You can include photos, videos, and notes as well as making note cards an linking them all together.
+You can even categorize them.
+It has two upgrades.
 The first upgrade is relatively cheap.
 The second best thing is that you have unlimited boards without paying for a subscription.

 Last but certainly not least; myWriteClub.
 MyWriteClub is a useful program, even though it is Beta.Once you have your account, you set up your writing goals.
 Select your unit of measurement, select how many units, then title your goal.
 This tool is useful for many reasons, one of them is prioritizing.
 With all of your goals in one place side by side, it will become easier to decide which one to do first.
 Another thing myWriteClub offers are sprints.
 Sprints are 30 minute periods where you write.
 You can join someone else’s sprint, (by invitation) the world sprint, or make your own and invite whom you choose.
 I have used this tool for only a short time, but it is invaluable to me.